Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Introduction

 \section{Introduction}

-Through the widely-employed techniques of spectroscopy and spectropolarimetry (which rely on the Doppler effect), it is only possible to infer the line-of-sight velocity of the solar plasma.
-For simplicity, we refer to this velocity component, using Cartesian coordinates, as $v_z$ at the disk centre.
-However, many interesting phenomena that occur in the solar atmosphere involve the presence of large velocities in the plane perpendicular to the observer's line-of-sight.
+Through the widely employed techniques of spectroscopy and spectropolarimetry (which rely on the Doppler effect), it is only possible to infer the line-of-sight velocity of solar plasma.
+For simplicity, we refer to this velocity component, using Cartesian coordinates, as $v_z$ at the disk center.
+However, many interesting phenomena that occur in the solar atmosphere involve the presence of large velocities in the plane perpendicular to the observer's line of sight.
 We refer to these as $v_x$ and $v_y$ components of the velocity field.
-Some of these phenomena include flows at sub-granular scale \citep{steiner2010granulation}, the presence of swirling motions \citep{bonet2010lct_vortex}, diverging flows from magnetic reconnection events \citep{thaler2023photosphericreconnection}, and magnetic tornadoes \citep{wedemeyer2012magnetictornadoes}.
-Besides this, determining horizontal velocities ($v_{x}, v_{y}$) is extremely important because they can be employed to estimate the flux of magnetic energy and helicity from the photosphere into the corona \citep{welsch2007comparison, welsch2014active, kazachenko2015fluxes, tilipman2023quiet} as well as to improve the inference of electric currents in the solar atmosphere \citep{adur2021electriccurrents,borrero2023electriccurrents}.
+Some of these phenomena include flows at a sub-granular scale \citep{steiner2010granulation}, the presence of swirling motions \citep{bonet2010lct_vortex}, diverging flows from magnetic reconnection events \citep{thaler2023photosphericreconnection}, and magnetic tornadoes \citep{wedemeyer2012magnetictornadoes}.
+Apart from these phenomena, determining horizontal velocities ($v_{x}, v_{y}$) is extremely important because they can be employed to estimate the flux of magnetic energy and helicity from the photosphere into the corona \citep{welsch2007comparison, welsch2014active, kazachenko2015fluxes, tilipman2023quiet} as well as to improve the inference of electric currents in the solar atmosphere \citep{adur2021electriccurrents,borrero2023electriccurrents}.

-The most widely used technique to determine velocities in the solar atmosphere in the plane perpendicular to the line-of-sight is the Local Correlation Tracking technique \citep[LCT,][]{november1988lct,simon1988lct}.
+The most widely used technique to determine velocities in the solar atmosphere in the plane perpendicular to the line of sight is the local correlation tracking technique \citep[LCT;][]{november1988lct,simon1988lct}.
 This is an optical technique that uses time-resolved monochromatic intensity images, typically at a continuum wavelength where no spectral lines are present.
-LCT has been successfully employed to determine motions on the solar surface in a variety of photospheric structures, such as granulation \citep{simon1995lct_gra}, pores \citep{johann2002lct_pore}, sunspot penumbra \citep{denker1998lct_pen,sobotka2001lct_pen}, sunspot moat \citep{vargas2008lct_pen}, vortices \citep{bonet2010lct_vortex}, and so forth.
+The LCT has been successfully employed to determine motions on the solar surface in a variety of photospheric structures, such as granulation \citep{simon1995lct_gra}, pores \citep{johann2002lct_pore}, sunspot penumbra \citep{denker1998lct_pen,sobotka2001lct_pen}, sunspot moats \citep{vargas2008lct_pen}, and vortices \citep{bonet2010lct_vortex}, among others.
+Newer techniques include the use of deep learning neural networks \citep{andres2017lct_nn} and a local correlation tracking technique based on Fourier analysis (FLCT), which has been applied to time-resolved images of the continuum intensity \citep{fisher2008flct} as well as to time-resolved maps of the line-of-sight component of the magnetic field $B_z$ \citep{welsch2004flct, deforest2007tracking, welsch_2015_hinodepoyntingflux,kostic2025}.